My name is

 3 days later, a crappy situation with a boss arose and I asked my company to fire me (so I could get severance pay) because I refused to bow to their unethical demands.
 I was escorted out of the office that day with my box of belongings and my head held high.
 I had complete peace over the situation because I had asked for it to happen!
 This was a HUGE deal for me, the saver and planner, to have peace in that moment because normally I would have been a wreck!
 My plans failed!
 I just had a lot of faith that God would take care of me, even though I didn’t know how.

 Full-time Freelancing with not enough savings and no plan

 The next day, I left town to attend a creative conference where I met awesome creative industry peers who encouraged me gave me confidence to move forward into the unknown.
-One person I met there offered me a 3-month contract gig not long after the conference, which was extended and renewed for a year and a half!
+One person I met there offered me a 3-month contract gig, which was extended and renewed for a year and a half!
 (Plot twist: This contract job was at the same place where I had turned down the job 6 months earlier.)
 During that time, I worked 3 days a week for the company on a contract, and the other days I did my own freelance work.
 The best part was that I was making way more money than I was at my old job and had perks of flexibility!
 Eventually I stopped working contracts and now only work with my own clients.